robertmartin8/PyPortfolioOpt/docs/RiskModels.rst

 expected returns because historical variance is generally a much more predictive statistic than mean historical returns.
-In fact, research by Kritzman et al. (2010) [1]_ suggests that minimum variance portfolios, formed by optimising wthout providing expected returns, actually perform much better out of sample.
+In fact, research by Kritzman et al. (2010) [1]_ suggests that minimum variance portfolios, formed by optimising without providing expected returns, actually perform much better out of sample.

 The problem, however, is that in practice we do not have access to the covariance matrix (in the same way that we don't have access to expected returns) – the only